Mary Lou McDonald Vows to Lead Sinn Féin Into Next Election at Belfast Ard Fheis

 Key Developments

 McDonald delivered a keynote address in which she stated there were "no plans for change at the top of Sinn Féin" and that the party was "united, strong and determined to motor on."
-She confirmed that both she and First Minister Michelle O'Neill would be re-elected by party members at the Ard Fheis.
+She confirmed that both she and First Minister Michelle O'Neill would be re-elected by party members at the Ard Fheis, and called on voters in upcoming by-elections in Dublin Central and Galway West to support Sinn Féin candidates as a means of pressuring the current government.

-The centrepiece of McDonald's policy address was a call for an "emergency mini-budget" to address the cost-of-living crisis, proposing a substantial cut to excise duty including the complete removal of carbon tax on home heating oil and green diesel, €400 worth of electricity credits, a €500 cost of disability payment, and a permanent cut to the Universal Social Charge (USC) that would put €500 back into every worker's pocket.
-Finance Spokesperson Pearse Doherty stressed that people "cannot wait" for the next budget.
+The centrepiece of McDonald's policy address was a call for an "emergency mini-budget" to address the cost-of-living crisis.
+Key measures proposed included a substantial cut to excise duty, the complete removal of carbon tax on home heating oil and green diesel, €400 worth of electricity credits, a €500 cost of disability payment, and a permanent cut to the Universal Social Charge (USC) that would return approximately €500 to every worker's pocket.
+Finance Spokesperson Pearse Doherty stressed that people "cannot wait" for the next budget in October.

 On Irish unity, McDonald announced that Sinn Féin would introduce legislation before the summer to compel the Irish government to publish a green paper detailing the process of Irish unity and to convene a series of all-Ireland Citizens' Assemblies.
-She stated that referendums could occur by 2030 and appealed directly to unionist politicians, saying Sinn Féin wants to build Ireland's future "with them."
+She stated that referendums could occur by 2030, a timeline echoed by First Minister Michelle O'Neill, who described it as "very conceivable."
+McDonald appealed directly to unionist politicians, saying Sinn Féin wants to build Ireland's future "with them."
+As RTÉ reported, the unity agenda dominated much of the conference discussion.

 The Ard Fheis also saw a contentious vote on fox hunting, which passed against the wishes of some senior party figures — a moment McDonald used to demonstrate that "the members are the ones who set policy."
 McDonald also met with the family of murdered Derry GAA official Sean Brown, pledging to press the British Prime Minister for a public inquiry into his killing.